Benefits of Car insurance policies

 One Call Insurance introduces business to Safely Insured.
 When you take out a policy with Safely Insured, we will receive a commission for the introduction to them.
 This could be a percentage of the premium or a fixed fee depending on the cover taken.
 If you have any issues with the cover you have purchased via Safely Insured, please contact them directly via phone on 0333 234 1611 or by email at email@example.com.

 Car insurance policy features

-When you buy temporary car insurance from One Call Insurance, you’ll have access to a whole host of features and benefits, these include:
+When you buy temporary car insurance through Safely Insured, you’ll have access to a whole host of features and benefits, these include:

 Fully comprehensive cover

-As standard we provide fully comprehensive temporary car insurance.
+As standard fully comprehensive temporary car insurance is provided.
 This ensures you’re covered should you be involved in an at-fault accident, fire or theft and not simply in instances where a third-party is at fault.

-We offer temporary car insurance with instant cover (subject to a 15 minute delay).
-It’s great if time is against you, we’ll even email you confirmation of your cover so you’re good to go.
+Safely Insured offer temporary car insurance with instant cover (subject to a 15 minute delay).
+It’s great if time is against you, they’ll even email you confirmation of your cover so you know you’re good to go.
 Alternatively, you can select a specific start time.

 Learner Driver Cover

-Our insurers can offer cover to learners aged 17 to 25 if they are looking to learn in their own vehicle.
+Safely Insured can offer cover to learners aged 17 to 25 if they are looking to learn in their own vehicle.
 This cover is available from 1 to 5 months, or, as an annual policy.
-For those learners that don't yet own their own vehicle our insurers can offer cover for 1 to 140 days, this cover is available to learners aged 17 to 30.
+For those learners that don't yet own their own vehicle, providers can offer cover for 1 to 140 days, this cover is available to learners aged 17 to 30.